William Lonsdale (colonist): Colonial Australia

-During the next two years of his administration, friction developed between Lonsdale and the government surveyors, Robert Hoddle and Robert Russell, and local entrepreneurs who resented his General Agent of Government powers, but they had to follow the Governor's orders, Lonsdale was adamant.
-He was highly respected.
+During the next two years of his administration, smaller frictions developed between Lonsdale and the government surveyors, Robert Hoddle and Robert Russell, and local entrepreneurs who resented his General Agent of Government powers.

-Charles Joseph La Trobe arrived in Melbourne in October 1839 as Port Phillip's first Superindendant and he relieved Captain William Lonsdale of his General Agent of Government duties.
-The people of Melbourne marked the occasion by giving William Lonsdale an Address and financial gifts, from the settlers, including the new Superintendent.
+Charles Joseph La Trobe arrived in Melbourne in October 1839 as Port Phillip's first superintendent and he relieved Captain William Lonsdale of his General Agent of Government duties.
+The people of Melbourne marked the occasion by giving William Lonsdale an address and financial gifts, from the settlers and the new superintendent.
 They presented him with 325 pounds for an inscribed silver service.
-Lonsdale continued to act as Police Magistrate until appointed as Sub-Treasurer of the district on a salary of 400 pounds in April 1840.
-His relations with Latrobe and the new Governor, Sir George Gipps, were always good.
-When local government was introduced to Melbourne Captain William Lonsdale was appointed the interim acting mayor until elections were held.
-When La Trobe was appointed acting as Lieut-Governor of Van Dieman's Land Captain William Lonsdale was appointed Acting Superintendent during La Trobe's absence.
+Lonsdale continued to act as police magistrate until appointed as sub-treasurer of the district on a salary of 400 pounds in April 1840.
+His relations with Latrobe and the new governor, Sir George Gipps, were always good.
+When local government was introduced to Melbourne, Captain William Lonsdale was appointed the interim acting mayor until elections were held.
+When La Trobe was appointed acting as Lieutenant-Governor of Van Dieman's Land, William Lonsdale was appointed acting superintendent during La Trobe's absence.

 In 1851, after Victoria became a separate colony, Lonsdale was appointed its first colonial secretary on a salary of 900 pounds.
 He served in the Victorian Legislative Council from 31 October 1851 to 1853, the turbulent years of the gold rushes.

-During the period 1836 to 1854 the Lonsdale family increased in number (two dying in infancy) - Liona Kingsown b:1838, Edgar b:1839, Ellen Peveril b:1842 d:1842, William b:1843, Ralph Peveril b:1847 d:1852, Ethilda Wagstaffe b:1845, Rupert Latrobe b:1849.
+During the period 1836 to 1854, the Lonsdale family increased in number (two dying in infancy) - Liona Kingsown b:1838, Edgar b:1839, Ellen Peveril b:1842 d:1842, William b:1843, Ralph Peveril b:1847 d:1852, Ethilda Wagstaffe b:1845, Rupert Latrobe b:1849.